 - List of groups of which the MC service user is a member whilst the MC service user is migrated to that partner MC system.
 For each group:

-- Address information for the group management server containing the group profile.
+- Address information for the group management server containing the group profile; and

 - List of MC services for which the group applies (MCPTT, MCVideo, MCData).

-- Whether MCVideo calls are permitted while migrated to that partner MC system.
+- Whether MCVideo calls are permitted while migrated to that partner MC system: